PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.4

+- Fixed: player-mine placeholders do not work

+- Fixed: rankup does not work.
+This may have looked like some placeholders were not working after a /rankup.

 - DONE: Hook the paging variables up to config parameters.
 OfficiallyGuo needs them.
   -